Nonlinear2/lyapunov-fractals/README.md

 Running the file `generate_fractal_video.py` creates and stores a gif cycling through slices of a 3D lyapunov fractal in the $z$ direction.

 # Details
+In the following section we will discuss 2D lyapunov fractals.
+The generalization to higher dimensions is quite simple as you just need to allow the more coordinates in the pattern, and compute the modified logistic sequence values accordingly.

 ## Theory
 A 2D lyapunov fractal is created by computing the _lyapunov exponent_ for each screen pixel of a modified logistic sequence.